 Wyalusing is a tiny borough located in the state of Pennsylvania.
-With a population of 612 people and just one neighborhood, Wyalusing is the 942nd largest community in Pennsylvania.
-Wyalusing has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 610 people and just one neighborhood, Wyalusing is the 942nd largest community in Pennsylvania.
+Wyalusing has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Wyalusing is a blue-collar town, with 43.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wyalusing, you'll notice that it is more blue-collar than most other communities in America.
+43.08% of Wyalusing’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wyalusing is a borough of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Wyalusing who work in sales jobs (12.31%), maintenance occupations (11.54%), and office and administrative support (5.38%).

 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wyalusing has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wyalusing has few renters and college students.
 But the biggest reason it is quieter in Wyalusing than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wyalusing may be for you.

-Wyalusing is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Wyalusing doesn't have a public transportation system that people use for their commute.

 The per capita income in Wyalusing in 2022 was $28,707, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $114,828 for a family of four.
 However, Wyalusing contains both very wealthy and poor people as well.